Phone-GWP-group

 • Making basic mistakes in your artwork.

-Don’t overestimate stock
+Don’t overestimate your stock

 Firstly, whilst flooding the market can be a good tactic in specific scenarios, being too visible can erode any exclusivity that seasonal packs typically convey (this is more critical with luxury and higher-value products).